marcusoftnet/marcusoftnet.github.io/_posts/2014-12-28-our-christmas-scare.md

 At the ER I simply stated: dislocated hip and a doctor that spoke English (thank God) came to our assistance.
 A quick infuse and pain-killers was administrated.
 We were then rushed to X-ray.

-They didn't allow me in the room, but once I was allowed in again I could see in their faces that something was right.
+They didn't allow me in the room, but once I was allowed in again I could see in their faces that something was wrong.
 We went back to ER and saw the picture - it made all the staff draw after their breath.
+I also could see why:

 The bone in Alberts thigh, above the knee, was straight off.
 Just like you would draw it if you were 5 years old.
 I sank to my knees sobbing - thinking about the pain.